Meet Sierra & Adam, Co-creating Your Community

 • Maeve House

 Maeve House is named for our youngest dog.
-She is a 1-year-old Shiz Tzu whose charisma and love brought our two nutty rescue dogs to a less traumatic and more community-minded place.
+She is a Shiz Tzu whose charisma and love brought our two nutty rescue dogs to a less traumatic and more community-minded place.
 For real!

 • Fiona Room

-Fiona Room is named for our 5-year-old Jack Russell, Fiona.
+Fiona Room is named for our Jack Russell, Fiona.
 Fiona loves a good party; the more, the merrier!

 • Besssie Book Nook

-Bessie Book Nook is named for our 5-year-old Rat Terrier, who is afraid of life.
+Bessie Book Nook is named for our Rat Terrier, who is afraid of life.
 She needs to know there is a safe space to be alone when things get hectic in the house or in her head.

 • Mora Room